Asian/Pacific/ American Studies Program (APA)

 Melissa Parrish is an Assistant Professor of English Language and Literature at Smith College.
 She specializes in multiethnic American literature with an emphasis on poetry and poetics, and literary representations of public crises from the Cold War to the present.
 She is currently at work on Situation Normal: Emergency Poetics and the Rise of the National Security State, a book manuscript that queries poetry’s relationship to the way national security has shaped the handling of all public emergencies in the U.S. Prior to coming to Smith, she was a postdoctoral lecturer in the English department at Rutgers University, where she also completed her doctorate in English.
 Originally from Kaneohe, Hawai’i, she holds prior degrees from Georgetown University and from the United States Military Academy, where she was an all-conference selection in NCAA Division I softball and later served in the U.S. Army before starting her academic work.

-Jane Hwang Degenhardt is Associate Professor in the Department of English at the University of Massachusetts Amherst.
+Jane Hwang Degenhardt is Professor in the Department of English at the University of Massachusetts Amherst.
 Although her work focuses on early modern drama, it is often informed by and in conversation with questions that lie at the heart of Asian American studies.
 She approaches Shakespeare’s plays trans-historically and places them in conversation with writers of color and theoretical discussions of race and gender.
 Her undergraduate courses often foreground Asian American and African American writing, particularly as grounds for exploring cultural and inter-generational trauma.
 Her graduate courses address the historical underpinnings of race as well as its development in relation to changing definitions of the human and emerging templates for the post-human.
 She is the author of Islamic Conversion and Christian Resistance on the Early Modern Stage (Edinburgh, 2010).
 She is completing a book entitled Fortune’s Empire: Chance, Providence, and Overseas Ventures in Early Modern English Drama that explores the meaning of chance, luck, and risk--and how these concepts become racialized and gendered--in the context of early English global expansion.
 She is also beginning a new book project on pluralistic understandings of the concept of “world” that sources its arguments in Shakespeare’s plays as well as in contemporary creative fiction and non-fiction writing, in visual and performance art, and in film and digital media.

 Moon-Kie Jung is Professor of Sociology at the University of Massachusetts, Amherst.
 He is the author of Reworking Race: The Making of Hawaii's Interracial Labor Movement (Columbia, 2006) and Beneath the Surface of White Supremacy: Denaturalizing U.S. Racisms Past and Present (Stanford, 2015) and coeditor of State of White Supremacy: Racism, Governance, and the United States (Stanford, 2011) and Antiblackness (Duke, 2021).